pulumi/docs/content/blog/delivering-cloud-native-infrastructure-as-code-a-pulumi-white-paper/index.md

 In our latest white paper,
-[Delivering Cloud Native Infrastructure as Code]({{< ref "/why-pulumi/delivering-cloud-native-infrastructure-as-code" >}}), we we make the case for a consistent programming model for the cloud and examine:
+[Delivering Cloud Native Infrastructure as Code]({{< ref "/why-pulumi/delivering-cloud-native-infrastructure-as-code" >}}), we make the case for a consistent programming model for the cloud and examine:

 - How the cloud has already evolved three times as it increasingly moves toward stateless compute to deliver on the opportunities